MuhammadSurajDuwa/FLT3-conservation-in-AML/README.md

-# Clinical Background: FLT3 Mutations in Acute Myeloid Leukemia
+# Evolutionary Conservation of Clinically Important FLT3 Mutation Hotspots Across Vertebrates

 This project forms part of my personal project-based learning journey in bioinformatics, developed alongside a short course at the Centre for Biotechnology Research, Bayero University Kano.